 Headaches and migraines are a pain, but they aren’t always caused by the head or neck.
 Understanding the brain can help you better understand why you’re still dealing with them.

-Headaches are one of the most common and debilitating neurological conditions in the world.
+Headaches are one of the most common and debilitating neurological conditions worldwide.

 The World Health Organization estimates roughly 50% of living adults worldwide have experienced at least one headache in the past year, with nearly 18% of respondents stating they suffer from multiple headaches and migraines a month.

 In the United States, 15% of adults suffer from severe headaches or migraines, affecting women twice as often as men.
-Having a prior history of headaches before an injury is an additional risk factor for headaches following a traumatic brain injury (TBI).
+A prior history of headaches before an injury is an additional risk factor for headaches following a traumatic brain injury (TBI).

 And for the most part, they’re poorly managed and treated.
 We spend nearly $1 billion on unnecessary brain imaging for primary headache disorders, which unfortunately wastes people’s time, money, and energy.